clowdr-app/clowdr-web-app/README.md

 #### Cloud Functions

-Go to Cloud Functions in your Back4App workspace, upload all js code under backend/cloud, and click "deploy".
+Go to Cloud Code (also called "Cloud Code Functions") in your Back4App workspace, upload all files with .js extension under backend/cloud, and click "deploy".

 ## Usage and Further Configuration